launchdarkly/dotnet-server-sdk/CONTRIBUTING.md

 ```

 To package for local use:
-1. Adjust VersionPrefix and VersionSuffix elements in `/src/LaunchDarkly.Client/LaunchDarkly.Client.csproj` and in dependency declaration in your local app
+1. Adjust Version in `/src/LaunchDarkly.Client/LaunchDarkly.Client.csproj` and in dependency declaration in your local app
 1. `dotnet pack src/LaunchDarkly.Client`
 1. Restore your app using the output directory of the previous command:
 ```